 How to apply

-The Ground Floor Summer Residency Lab invites artists to apply with projects that would benefit from a residency at Berkeley Rep for 1–4 weeks.
+The Ground Floor Summer Residency Lab invites artists to apply with projects that would benefit from a residency at Berkeley Repertory Theatre for one to two weeks.
+Applicants must be available for residency between Jun 16 and Jul 20, 2025.

-Projects may be anywhere along their development path: from an idea without anything on paper yet, to a complete draft of a text.
+Projects may be anywhere along their development path: from an idea (without anything on paper yet) to a complete draft of a text that has had previous workshopping elsewhere.
 Whether you are a writer simply needing a room in which to write or an ensemble wanting intensive rehearsal time, we encourage you to apply.
-Artists from other disciplines interested in creating theatre pieces are also very welcome.
-If your project is ready for a small audience, we are happy to provide that, but there is no requirement for any kind of culminating event.
-Past participants have held events open to the public, no final presentation at all, small closed readings, and everything in between.
+Artists from other disciplines interested in creating theatre pieces are also welcomed to apply.
+If your project is ready for a small audience, we are happy to provide that, but there is no requirement for any kind of culminating sharing event.
+Past participants have held events open to the public, internal readings, no final sharing at all, and everything in between.

 This is a developmental residency.
-There is not an opportunity within the lab for full production.
+Within the Summer Residency Lab, there is no capacity to provide a workshop or full production.
 If you are applying for an adaptation, please have the underlying rights already secured.
-Projects with a current draft of a script are invited to include an excerpt of up to 10 pages with the initial application.
+Projects with a current draft of a script are invited to include a short sample of your work (please limit to 10 pages maximum) with the initial application.
 A work sample is not required if not applicable to where you are in your process.

 Special thanks

-The Ground Floor is supported by Frances Hellman & Warren Breslau, with additional funding provided by Bank of America, The Maurer Family Foundation, and the National Endowment for the Arts.
+The Ground Floor is supported by Bank of America, The Maurer Family Foundation, the National Endowment for the Arts, and The Harold & Mimi Steinberg Charitable Trust.

 What artists say about the Summer Residency Lab